Brémonde de Tarascon

-Alexandrine Élisabeth Brémond (28 October 1858 – 22 June 1898), known as Brémonde de Tarascon, was a well known poet from the south of France who wrote in the Occitan language.
+Alexandrine Élisabeth Brémond (28 October 1858 – 22 June 1898), known as Brémonde de Tarascon (in French) or Bremoundo de Tarascoun (in Occitan), was a well known poet from the south of France who wrote in the Occitan language.
 She was a member of the Félibrige, a society that tried to preserve the language and its literature.

 Life

 Alexandrine Élisabeth Brémond was born in Tarascon, Bouches-du-Rhône, on 28 October 1858.

 Her parents were Alexandre Brémond and Henriette Reynier.

 They owned and cultivated a farm in Trébon, near Arles, and soon after her birth acquired the Darbousille farm at Fontvieille, Bouches-du-Rhône, also near Arles.

 She grew up in modest circumstances.

 Alexandrine began writing poetry in Provençal under the pseudonym "Brémonde de Tarascon", or "Bremoundo de Tarascouno" in Provençal, and would become one of the best known Provençal poets of her day.

-In 1885 Brémonde de Tarascon was awarded the prize for poetry at the Grand Jo Flourau dou Felibrige (Great Floral Games of the Félibrige).
+In 1885, Brémonde de Tarascon was awarded the prize for poetry at the Grand Jo Flourau dou Felibrige (Great Floral Games of the Félibrige).

 The Grands Jeux Floraux have been held every seven years since 1878 by the Félibrige to reward the best writers in the Occitan language.

 The grand prize winner has the honor of choosing the Queen of the Félibrige, an honorary title that will be held for the next seven years.

 Brémonde de Tarascon chose Thérèse Roumanille, wife of Jules Boissière.

-On 25 November 1886 Alexandrine married the lawyer Joseph Gautier, who also wrote poetry.
+On 25 November 1886, Alexandrine married the lawyer Joseph Gautier, who also wrote poetry.

-A few years later her parents divorced.
+A few years later, her parents divorced.

 Alexandrine gave birth to a daughter, Marthe Gautier, in 1894.

 Marthe later became a police medical inspector in Paris.

 Alexandrine died of acute bronchitis on 22 June 1898 at the Darboussille farmhouse, aged 40.

 Her eulogy was pronounced by the poet Charloun Rieu.

-The town of Tarascon has given her name to one of its squares and erected a bust of the poetess.
+The town of Tarascon has given her name to one of its squares and erected a bust of the poet.

 The bust, by sculptor Camille Soccorsi, was inaugurated on 2 May 1965.